extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 title: Quickstart
 ---

+{:.note-box}
-I get it, you're impatient---here's the bare minimum required to get from zero to running Extempore code.
+I get it, you're impatient.
+Here's the bare minimum required to get from zero to running Extempore code 😊

 ## Setup